133rd Ave NE Roundabout

 • Expect brief delays as construction trucks move in and out of the area

-The road is anticipated to reopen by late spring 2026.
+The road will reopen on June 11, 2026, when the roundabout work shifts to the west side of the site along Little Bear Creek Parkway.
 The City appreciates the public’s patience and cooperation during this significant construction project.

 • Construction Updates 2025